Quickstart

 CRITICAL (P1):

-- Suspected leakage of sensitive data
+- Suspected sensitive data breach

 - Detection of unauthorized access to your data